Yuzurukyun/TsuserverDR/README.md

     - If not given an area list, it will use the default file `config/areas.yaml`.
 * **area_list_info**
     - Returns the area list of your hub.
-* **area_move** "ID" "area number"
-    - Moves target from your area to the intended area and remove them from its invite-list.
-    - If not given a target area, it will use your hub's default area (usually area 0).
 * **autopass** "ID"
     - Toggles enter/leave messages being sent automatically or not to users in the current area, including original/target areas, whenever the target moves.
     - Messages will not be sent if sneaking.
 Altered messages will be sent if the area's lights are turned off.